uwmadisoncals/cals-main-plugins/footnotes/readme.txt

 == Changelog ==

+=

+= 1.6.4 =

+* Bugfix: The deprecated WP_Widget elements have been replaced
+* Bugfix: Fixed occasional bug where footnote ordering could be out of sequence

+= 1.6.3 =
+* Bug: We were provided a fix by a user named toma. footnotes now works in sub-folder installations of WordPress

 = 1.6.2 =
-- Update: Changed the Preview tab
+* Update: Changed the Preview tab
-- Bugfix: Html tags has been removed in the Reference container when the excerpt mode is enabled
+* Bugfix: Html tags has been removed in the Reference container when the excerpt mode is enabled

 = 1.6.1 =
 - Update: Translations